websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-liferay-frameworks/exercise-1-integrate-with-the-asset-framework.md

 > See [Enabling Assets](https://learn.liferay.com/dxp/latest/en/building-applications/data-frameworks/asset-framework/enabling-assets.html#create-an-asset-renderer) for more information about Asset renderers.

 As the final step, we'll implement the JSP files for _abstract_ and _full content_ Asset views.
-If you take a look at the `getJspPath()` method in the AssetRenderer just created, you'll see how the file path is built:
+If you look at the `getJspPath()` method in the `AssetRenderer` just created, you'll see how the file path is built:
 ```java
 @Override
 public String getJspPath(HttpServletRequest request, String template) {